Mark was around 36 years old when his eyes suddenly became very sore, irritated, and inflamed. He put it down to a bout of conjunctivitis.

 Because the inflammation and corneal scarring in OcMMP is caused by over-activity of the body’s immune system, Mark was prescribed immunosuppressants, which he has had to take ever since.
 In a further attempt to stop his chronic scarring, Mark was also given infusions of the chemotherapy drug, Rituximab.
 At the time, this was an experimental treatment, but it helped to slow the progression of Mark’s OcMMP, saving the sight in his right eye.

 I was once told that if faced with an impairment you have three choices.
 You let it define you, you let it destroy you, or you own it.
 For me, this meant learning everything I could about OcMMP, networking and finding others to learn from, and going for technology and all the apps and gadgets there are out there to help.

 For the next four years, Mark was able to manage his condition with a combination of oral steroids and predsol eye drops - although the drops have since given him secondary glaucoma and early stage cataracts.
 He even returned to his job in IT, aided by an astonishing regime of care, and pain management, which involved lubricating his eyes every two minutes during the working day, taking 8 paracetamol a day, and visiting A&E twice a week to have his ingrowing eyelashes epilated.

-But the scarring, dryness, and ingrowing eyelashes, in conjunction with the stem cell deficiency were now causing blood vessels to proliferate in Mark’s right cornea.
-To slow their growth, Mark had injections in his eye and underwent a course of electrolysis to “zap” the root of individual eyelashes, but even after 17 operations the lashes kept replenishing.
+But the scarring, dryness, and ingrowing eyelashes, in conjunction with stem cell deficiency, were now causing blood vessels to proliferate in Mark’s right cornea.
+To slow their growth, Mark had injections in his eye.
+He also underwent a course of electrolysis to “zap” the root of individual eyelashes, but even after 17 operations the lashes kept replenishing.

 Five sessions of cryotherapy (freezing therapy) followed, which removed large areas of eyelashes, but by this point the vision in Mark’s right eye had become too poor to allow him to work.